eve-seat/seat/docs/INSTALL_Centos.md

   - Paste this line: `* * * * * php <path to artisan> scheduled:run 1>> /dev/null 2>&1`

 #### 10. Security #####
-The web interface has a default password of `seat!admin` and it is *highly* reccomended that you change this using the `seat:reset` artisan command:
+The web interface has no configured default account and should have the admin account added the `seat:reset` artisan command:

 ```bash
 $ php artisan seat:reset